Injured Houghton not in England squad

-Steph Houghton: England captain misses out on Arnold Clark Cup squad because of injury
+Steph Houghton: England captain misses Arnold Clark Cup because of injury

 Last updated on .From the section England